sinemozturk/Jenkins-CI-CD-Pipeline/README.md

 In Jenkins, the "Configure System" section allows administrators to configure global settings and options that apply to the entire Jenkins environment.
 This includes settings related to system-wide configurations, tools, security, email notifications, plugin management, and more.

 ![](./images/configure%20system.PNG)

+- Configure system is where you can configure different servers.
+For example when we're using sonarqube, we're pushing reports.
+To be able to connect different servers, tool we need to configure the systems in Jenkins.
+In our project we'll use SonarQube.